trustmary/trustmary-codetest/README.md

 We are tracking conversions on our customers sites and they are saved to the events table.
 A random car manufacturer called `mycompany` (=organization_id) is using Trustmary to track conversions on their site.
 They want to show their customers how many persons have have been thinking about buying (type=`page_view`) and how many have bought (type=`conversion`) a car (path `/car/:car_id`).

+Backend should only return events from correct `organization_id` and with correct `path`.

 Create a React frontend component that can be used to display this information on the customer website (eg. https://demo.trustmary.io/page-visitor-notification/).

-Is there anything you should implement in the backend?

 _Extras_: